Monica Niculescu: 2016: Top 20 in doubles, Olympics debut

 Niculescu started the year with the title at the Shenzhen Open in doubles event.
 Despite reaching only the third round, she beat No. 31 Lisicki in the first round, followed up then with a win over former No. 1 Jelena Janković.
 In the third round, she faced No. 3 Radwańska.
 She lost the match in the straight-sets.
 At the Miami Open, she was the 32nd seed in singles, so she omitted the first round and had a lower ranked player in the next round.
 In the third round, she faced top 40 CoCo Vandeweghe, losing five games.
 Despite losing to No. 23 Johanna Konta in the fourth round, it was her first Premier 5/Premier Mandatory in that stage of competition since the 2012 Qatar Open.
 In doubles, she reached the semifinal as her 12th Premier 5/Premier Mandatory quarterfinal and fourth semifinal.
 In doubles, she reached another semifinal from the same category at the Italian Open.

 In late July, she won her sixth doubles WTA title at the Washington Open.
 A week later, she won in another final, this time at the Premier 5 Canadian Open.
 For the second time in her career, she failed to win title from the mentioned category.
 On the first next ranking, she reached a to date the highest doubles ranking of 16th place.
 She then made her debut at the Olympics Games.
-In singles, she advanced to the second round after defeating Verónica Cepede Royg but was then forced to withdraw.
+In singles, she advanced to the second round after defeating Verónica Cepede Royg but was then forced to withdraw due to injury.
 In doubles, she lost in the first round.
 For her American Tour, she started with the quarterfinal of the Cincinnati Open.
 Alongside Mirza, she then won title at the Connecticut Open as her 7th career doubles title and first from the Premier category.
 After not winning any quarterfinal in singles since the beginning of the year, she made progress at the Korea Open.
 In the first fourth rounds, she won all matches in the straight-sets.
 In the final, she lost to Lara Arrubarrena after three sets.
 A month later, she won her third career singles WTA title at the Luxembourg Open after beating Petra Kvitová.
 There, she also reached the final in doubles.